edelstone/tints-and-shades/README.md

 Originally created for designer and developer teams, it’s also useful for teachers, data professionals, and people who make presentations.

-## Related colors

-In addition to generating tints and shades from a single base color, you can also add related palettes based on common color-wheel relationships.
-These palettes shift the hue while preserving the original saturation and lightness, which is well suited for most color systems.

-### Complementary

-Adds one new palette using the hue directly opposite the base color (180° away).
-This produces the strongest contrast and is best when clear visual separation is needed.

-### Split complementary

-Adds two palettes using hues 30° on either side of the complementary color.
-This keeps contrast high while feeling more flexible and less extreme than a direct complementary pairing.

-### Analogous

-Adds two palettes using hues 30° on either side of the base color.
-These combinations are low-contrast and cohesive, making them well suited for subtle variation.

-### Triadic

-Adds two palettes evenly spaced at 120° intervals around the color wheel.
-This produces clearly distinct and energetic color relationships.

 ## Calculation method

 The given hex color is first converted to RGB.
 Each RGB component is then calculated independently as follows: